cortexproject/cortex/docs/configuration/config-file-reference.md

   # 0, it won't be checked.
   [max: <int> | default = 0]

 # If query step provided should be within this limit to match.
-If query contains
+If not set, it
-# subquery and it has steps provided, then it will be checked as well.
-If not
+# won't be checked.
+This property only applied to range queries and ignored for
-# set, it won't be checked.
-This property won't be applied to metadata queries.
+# other types of queries.
 query_step_limit:
   # Query step should be above or equal to this value to match.
 If set to 0, it
   # won't be checked.